LWFlouisa/SRWeaverPoetry/_posts/2021-10-21-osesagarosmiyasifiyas.md

 author: SRWeaver
 tags: birkenstocks newadult birkenstockwitches
 ---
+<i>This is about shoe fetishes, peasants, and cute witches.
+If that offends, go take your broonsticks elsewhere.
+Cute witches here only.</i>

 I like women<br />
 in Birkenstocks, slipping in<br />
 and out.
 No socks.<br />